khali70/udacity-image-resize/Readme.md

 npm run format # for prettier formatting
 ```

 # testing

 for testing we use jasmine to test run

 ```
 npm run test
 ```

+# todo

+- [ ] read the review before resubmitting